ANALYSIS-More pain in Sri Lanka before any resolution to crisis | Business

 - Sri Lanka

-Wickremesinghe said the "unpleasant and terrifying" facts facing the country included a fiscal deficit that was 13% of gross domestic product (GDP), virtually no foreign reserves and shortages of petrol, gas, furnace oil and cancer and anti-rabies medications.
-The country has suspended sovereign debt payments and ratings agencies are expected to place it in default.
+Wickremesinghe said the "unpleasant and terrifying" facts facing the country included a fiscal deficit that was 13% of gross domestic product (GDP), virtually no foreign reserves, and shortages of petrol, gas, furnace oil, and cancer, and anti-rabies medications.
+The country has suspended sovereign debt payments and rating agencies are expected to place it in default.

 In addition, the chronic foreign exchange shortage has led to rampant inflation, bringing thousands of anti-government protesters onto the streets of the Indian Ocean nation, over which China and India jostle for influence.
 In Colombo, the commercial capital, no petrol was to be found at most service stations on Wednesday.
-Long lines of auto-rickshaws, the city's most popular mode of transport, were parked in front, waiting for deliveries.
+Long lines of auto-rickshaws, the city's most popular mode of transport, and other vehicles were parked in front, waiting for supplies.

+"Any petrol station you go, there is no fuel, and people (are) lined up for kilometers and kilometers," said Mohammad, a delivery driver who only gave one name.
+"So, how can you run a vehicle, right?
+How can you do your daily...day-to-day activities?"
 Sri Lanka has no dollars to pay for petrol shipments, Power and Energy Minister Kanchana Wijesekera told parliament, appealing to people to stop queuing for the next two days.
-Economists said most of the prime minister's proposals made sense.

-However, the decision to print money was concerning and would raise fiscal and external imbalances, said Patrick Curran, senior economist at London-based Tellimer.
-"The policies announced are a necessary first step to resolve Sri Lanka's economic crisis, but will entail significant short-term pain via higher inflation and currency depreciation and will necessitate further rate hikes from the CBSL (Central Bank of Sri Lanka) to contain the pressure," he said.

-S&P said printing money would have "significant inflationary implications".
-The central bank holds a rate meeting on Thursday and is likely to raise rates for a fourth consecutive time this year, according to a Reuters poll.
-It increased the key lending rate by a historic 7 percentage points to 14.5% in April and is likely to decide on a further increase of up to 2 percentage points this week, most analysts said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)